alexellis/k3sup/README.md

 ## Pre-requisites for k3sup servers and agents

 Some Linux hosts are configured to allow `sudo` to run without having to repeat your password.
-For those which are not already configured that way, you'll nee to make the following changes if you wish to use `k3sup`:
+For those which are not already configured that way, you'll need to make the following changes if you wish to use `k3sup`:

 ```bash
 # sudo visudo